550+ 5-Star ReviewsWhatsApp

 Common Reasons Why Medical School Applicants Are Unsuccessful

-1. UCAT score - some universities use the UCAT examination results more than others, however, if you applied to UK medical schools with a poor UCAT score, this may be a contributing factor as to why you have not received an offer.
+UCAT score - some universities use the UCAT examination results more than others, however, if you applied to UK medical schools with a poor UCAT score, this may be a contributing factor as to why you have not received an offer.
 This is often the most common reason why you perhaps didn't receive an interview somewhere as you may not have met the UCAT cut-off score for a particular university.
-Year after year many students do not pick four sensible places to apply depending on their own grades and scores.
-This could also apply to students who received a band 4 in their SJT which many medical schools will automatically reject.

-2. Interview Performance - if you were granted an interview at a UK medical school, but did not receive an offer afterwards, it could be that your interview performance was below the standard at which the university was looking.
+1. Interview Performance - if you were granted an interview at a UK medical school, but did not receive an offer afterwards, it could be that your interview performance was below the standard at which the university was looking.
 It is important to request feedback from your interview afterwards, to determine what you need to work on moving forward.
 This is crucial.
 This can be improved with wider reading (such as on NHS Hot Topics), 1-1 interview tutoring and more mock interviews.

-3. Generic Personal Statement - Medical school tutors read thousands of personal statements every year.
+2. Generic Personal Statement - Medical school tutors read thousands of personal statements every year.
 A generic or cliche personal statement is unlikely to stand out and will decrease your chances of achieving a UK medical school interview.
 Whilst many universities no longer look at personal statements, we feel as though it is something that you must still perfect to maximise your chances.

-4. Lack of work experience - Unfortunately given the competitive nature of UK medical school applications, most medical schools will expect your statement to include medicine work experience in a similar environment shadowing doctors.
+3. Lack of work experience - Unfortunately given the competitive nature of UK medical school applications, most medical schools will expect your statement to include medicine work experience in a similar environment shadowing doctors.
 This helps to demonstrate what steps you have taken to confirm this is the path for you and that you have seen how doctors interact with other colleagues and patients, something that you can bring up at your medical school interview.

-5. Predicted or achieved grades - If you’re applying to medical school in your first eligible year, your predicted exam grades will be considered to make you an offer.
+4. Predicted or achieved grades - If you’re applying to medical school in your first eligible year, your predicted exam grades will be considered to make you an offer.
 If these do not reach the expected standard by the university, you will not be given an offer.
 This also applies to GCSE grades - many students apply to universities where they do not meet the minimum cut off or have a low score based on the GCSE requirements of a medical school.

-Remember, we have application experts on hand to help coach your reapplication should you wish, simply schedule a free strategy consultation with the team to look at how our packages could help you.
+Remember, we have application experts on hand to help coach your reapplication, should you wish.
+Simply schedule a free strategy consultation with the team to look at how our packages could help you.

 Given this unpredictability, it's wise to not rely exclusively on clearing as your pathway to medical school.
 Instead, consider it one of several strategies in your broader plan for reapplication.